Shy07/gigabyte-b365m-rx6600xt/readme.md

 ## Note

-- USB 已定制，鉴于每个人机箱 USB 和蓝牙 USB 插口插法可能不同，若要使用建议移除相关文件
+- USB info modified, it should be re-modified for different PC case before use it
-- 三码信息已移除，需要自行填写
+- Serial Number info has been removed, it should be added before use it

 ## Screenshots